 I want families to feel empowered throughout the birth process.
 I provide encouragement, compassion, and empathy and try to ease fears and anxiety.
 My goal is for clients to leave feeling strong and positive about their experience.
 I also provide evidence-based information so that they can make clear choices along the way as well as facilitate communication between the clients and the rest of their birth team.

-My role is just another member of your birth team and I act as a compliment to any other partner you choose to have with you.
-A mother's family provides huge support and value with a shared history, intimate connection, and unconditional love that mom can feel and rely on during labor.
+My role is just another member of your birth team and I act as a complement to any other partner you choose to have with you.
+Family/friends provide huge support and value with a shared history, intimate connection, and unconditional love that can be felt and relied on during labor.
 Where I come in is in helping the partner/family help mom.
 I work within your birth team to help you feel confident in the labor room with guiding touch, verbal encouragement and really helping loved ones take advantage of times to bond.

 Bathroom breaks and snacks are just a plus!